Skip to content

 • Filter pre-orders in your admin — search your Shopify products by this metafield to see all pre-orders at a glance

-• Create Smart Collections for pre-orders — set up a collection that automatically includes all products where Ingram Is Pre-order is true.
+• Create Smart Collections for pre-orders — set up a collection that automatically includes all products where Pre-order is true.
 You can combine conditions, for example: pre-orders in a specific BISAC subject, or pre-orders by a particular author

 Ingram accepts backorders on upcoming titles — customers can purchase a pre-order immediately and Ingram ships as soon as the book is available.